-This practical guide is a must for real estate investors because it offers you the chance to learn from a man who knows what he’s talking about.
+If you want to learn about commercial real estate investing from someone who knows the business well, this practical guide is a must.
 As CEO of Peckham Boston Advisors, John Peckham has been personally involved in the sale of over $1 billion in real estate throughout his career.
 Within this book, he offers practical step-by-step strategies for commercial real estate investors and agents.
 You’ll learn the fine points of selling income properties, how to increase commissions, and how to begin selling income properties.

 Peckham covers nuts-and-bolts topics like turning leads into listings that sell, pricing properties to sell quickly, advertising income property, and tips for showing income properties for quick sales.

 6. The Millionaire Real Estate Agent by Gary Keller